 Organized Violence after Civil War: The Geography of Recruitment in Latin America.
-New York: Cambridge University Press, 2016.
+Cambridge University Press (Cambridge Studies in Comparative Politics), 2016.

 Reviews of the Book in Scholarly Journals